zrcxvs/nexus-cli/README.md

 nexus-cli logout
 ```

-For troubleshooting or to see available command line options, run:
+For troubleshooting or to see available command-line options, run:

 ```bash
 nexus-cli --help
 ```

 ### Use Docker
-Make sure docker and docker compose have been installed on your machine. check documentation here:
+Make sure Docker and Docker Compose have been installed on your machine.
+Check documentation here:
 - [Install Docker](https://docs.docker.com/engine/install/)
 - [Install Docker Compose](https://docs.docker.com/compose/install/)

-Then, modify the node id in the `docker-compose.yaml` file, run:
+Then, modify the node ID in the `docker-compose.yaml` file, run:

 ```bash
 docker compose build --no-cache